isb-cgc/readthedocs/docs/source/sections/Tutorials/KidneyCancerDemo/KidneyCancerDemo.rst

 .. image:: BQConsole-TCGA.png

 7)	Here’s an example short SQL query that completes in 0.3 seconds to identify how many patients there are with TCGA kidney cancers.
-SQL query to input:
+Enter this SQL query in the BigQuery Console and click Run:

 .. code-block:: sql